Pikey Peak and Dudhkunda Lake Trek

 All drinking water is drawn from mountain springs or boiled for safety.
 Most teahouses provide safe drinking water, but carrying a water filter or purification tablets is recommended.
 Washing water is cold at higher altitudes; hot water is typically available by request.

-All meals (breakfast, lunch, and dinner) are included in your Pikey Peak Trek package with Places Nepal Treks.
+All meals (breakfast, lunch, and dinner) are included in your Pikey Peak and Dudhkunda Lake Trek package with Places Nepal Treks.
 No additional food costs during the trek.

 Food is basic but adequate, featuring local Nepali dishes and simple international options.
 Inform us your dietary needs during booking.
 Carry backup snacks and digestive medicine.
 Stay hydrated and eat according to your appetite and altitude acclimatization needs.